CodecoolGlobal/tech-interview-workbook-Kistegez/docs/module_progbasics.md

     Root either means Root Directory, or in the case of privileges, it means administrator, or complete privilege with access to all commands in the OS.

 #### How do you access your personal files in Linux?
-    True the file browser of by the treminal with the "cd" command
+    Through the file browser of by the treminal with the "cd" command

 #### How can you install an application in Linux?
     You can use the software center or you can use commands in the terminal as well: